DADGAD Tuner Online

 DADGAD is the legendary "Celtic" tuning — a suspended, open-ended drone that rings somewhere between major and minor.
 Tune up with the tool below and let those open strings do half the work for you.

-DADGAD tuning is D A D G A D (low to high), named after its six notes.
-It is a modal tuning built on a Dsus4 chord, which is why strumming the open strings sounds ambiguous and atmospheric rather than locked to a major or minor key.
-The droning D and A notes leave the tonality open, perfect for layering melodies on top.
+DADGAD tuning is D A D G A D (low to high), named after its six open notes.
+It is a modal tuning built on a Dsus4 chord — the open strings spell D, A and G with no third, so strumming them sounds ambiguous and atmospheric rather than locked to a major or minor key.
+The droning D and A notes leave the tonality open, which is exactly what makes the tuning so good for layering a melody on top of ringing open strings.

-To reach DADGAD from standard EADGBE, change three strings: drop the low E down a whole step to D, drop the B (second) string down a whole step to A, and drop the high E down a whole step to D. The A, D and G strings stay put.
-When you finish you have two D strings at the outside, a pair of A and D drones, and the familiar G in the middle.
+To reach DADGAD from standard EADGBE, change three strings, all by a whole step down: drop the low E down a whole step to D, drop the B (second) string down a whole step to A, and drop the high E down a whole step to D. The A, D and G strings stay exactly where they are.
+A handy check: your two outer D strings should ring two octaves apart, and the new second-string A should match your open fifth string an octave higher.

 Common Genres